Choumiko/FARL/README.md

  - FARL now accepts blueprints in any rotation (horizontal/vertical), the chainsignal can be placed to allow travel in any direction
  - clicking the Read button with a blueprint reads the blueprint from the cursor instead of searching the hotbar
  - clicking the Vertical/Diagonal button with a blueprint writes the FARL blueprint to it
  - In blueprints with multiple electric poles with the same wire reach distance, FARL will use the pole closest to the chainsignal to connect the circuit wires
+ - reduced message spam

 1.0.11